-Based on the contract executed on September 27, 2021, beginning from January 3, 2022 until October 31, 2024, the advisor shall provide to the Company's Executive Chairman of the Board consulting services for the consideration payable in options, i.e., options to purchase 206,250 shares in total vesting on a straight-line basis during the period of the agreement.
+Based on the contract executed on September 27, 2021, beginning from January 3, 2022 until October 31, 2024, the advisor was providing to the Company's Executive Chairman of the Board consulting services for the consideration payable in options, i.e., options to purchase 206,250 shares in total vesting on a straight-line basis during the period of the agreement.
 This was concluded to be a transaction with a non-employee, and the Company measures the fair value of the services received, and the corresponding increase in equity, indirectly, by reference to the fair value of the equity instruments granted when the services are performed.
+Please refer also to the Note 2.3 Material accounting policies.